guardian/projectlocker/README.md

 Plain unencrypted ldap can also be used, but is discouraged.
 No keystore is needed, simply configure the `application.conf` as above but use `ldapProtocol = "ldap"` and `ldapPort = 336` instead.

+### none

+Authentication can be disabled, if you are working on development without access to an ldap server.
+Simply set `ldapProtocol = "none"` in `application.conf`.
+This will treat any session to be logged in with a username of `noldap`.

+Fairly obviously, don't deploy the system like this!

 Development
 ------